cloned-doy/cloned-doy.github.io/about.md

 permalink: /about/
 ---

-My ancestors keep telling me about their secret recipe for eternal life: just keep writing. at all costs.
+My ancestors keep telling me about their secret recipe for eternal life: just keep writing.
+At all costs.

 Then here I am, barely keeping my [sanity][sanity] alive and managing to wander in my own [multidimentional madness][universe].